 The financial entities behind actively traded ETFs are required to publish the list of assets in the fund daily.
 Similar mutual funds don't have the same requirements, so investors know less about the products in their portfolios.

-ETFs are meant to follow a particular index or benchmark, but not expected to outperform it (although that can happen on occasion).
-Therefore, only minor adjustments are needed for the ETF, as opposed to an aggressively managed fund, which is specifically looking for a higher return than its underlying asset.
-This, in turn, lowers risk and management fees for ETFs as well.
+While some ETFs are actively traded, many are passively managed.
+Passive ETFs replicate a particular index or benchmark without seeking to outperform it (although that can happen on occasion).
+Therefore, only minor adjustments are needed for the ETF, as opposed to an aggressively managed mutual fund that seeks to outperform its underlying benchmark.
+This difference results in relatively lower risk and fewer management fees for ETFs.

-ETFs are simple in structure and should be easy to understand, with exception of intricate funds such as leveraged and inverse ETFs.
-So, If you are looking to invest in a certain industry or want to emulate the ROI on a particular index or underlying asset, you are only a trade away from getting started with ETFs.
+ETFs are simple in structure and easy to understand (except for advanced products like leveraged and inverse ETFs).
+The best investors fully understand their investment products, and simple products like ETFs lower the barriers to understanding the investment.
+So if you are looking to invest in a certain industry or want to emulate the returns on a particular index, you are only one trade away from getting started with ETFs.